Amazon Meetings

 Understanding Users

 We talked to around eight employees at Amazon who would be the heaviest users of this tool⎯ program managers, executive assistants, and managers.
-Because this was happening during the pandemic, we conducted interviews and focus group sessions remotely.
-We learned that many of them were skeptical of meeting suggestion tools because they often had to make educated guesses on what meetings to prioritize based on intuition and their knowledge of their team’s priorities.
-They created meetings with high urgency, often "quick-creating" meetings, but still desired the flexibility to create more complex meetings when they needed it.
+(Because this was happening during the pandemic, we conducted interviews and focus group sessions remotely.)
+We learned that:

 Ideation

-Finally, we explored a model called the Meeting Maker, where users can “quick-create” a meeting.
+We also explored a model called the Meeting Maker, where users can “quick-create” a meeting.
 This may not allow the users a lot of customizability at the start but we can give them this capability later and provide a more complex meeting creation feature alongside the quick meeting creation to accommodate a wide variety of needs.

 Conclusion